-How to Choose the Right Nozzles for Drain and Sewer Cleaning
+How to Choose the Right Sewer Cleaning Nozzles for Drains

-When it comes down to it, choosing the right nozzles for your water jetter is the most important piece of the puzzle when it comes to drain and sewer cleaning.
+When it comes down to it, choosing the right sewer cleaning nozzles for your water jetter is the most important piece of the puzzle when it comes to drain cleaning.
 If you pick one that is too powerful, you can easily overload your pressure washer or pump.
-If you choose one that’s not strong enough, the job will take twice as long because you’ll most likely get stuck redoing things.
+If you choose a sewer cleaning nozzle that’s not strong enough, the job will take twice as long because you’ll most likely get stuck redoing things.

 You may be used to using the standard formula for calculating PSI, where PSI = 4000xGPM2 / Nozzle#2, but what this type of calculation doesn’t account for is the pressure buildup in the jetting hose.
 It also doesn’t take into account differences in manufacturing tolerances of different grades of nozzles.

-So, how do you choose the right nozzles for drain and sewer cleaning?
+So, how do you choose the right cleaning nozzles for drains and sewers?
 We’ve got the answer.

 Popular Jetter Nozzles for Sewer and Drain Cleaning

 Ultimately, the water source determines the type of nozzles and tips needed for the job.
 The NPT, or National Pipe Threads, is the standard of measurement for tapered threads on pipes and fittings.
 These are designed to give an effective seal for nozzles, ensuring you get maximum pressure.

 The choice of a particular sewer cleaning nozzle will depend on the equipment used and the application.
 The most common applications include residential, commercial, and municipal.
 Offering options from ⅛” NPT to 1” NPT, you are sure to find the right nozzle for every job.

 - BN Thruster – The Thruster has a 25° angle for maximum pulling power.